 Because GFEs are standardized, the government assumed consumers could use the form to compare the costs of various lenders and determine which lender to use when financing.
 However, it was discovered that these comparisons were not as easy for borrowers as expected.

 Why Was The Good Faith Estimate Replaced?

 Although the GFE was intended to clarify the interest rates and closing costs associated with consumers’ loans, many found the information to be far more confusing than illuminating.

-In the interest of protecting consumers, the CFPB eliminated GFEs and replaced them with Loan Estimates.
-This change simplified the information and made it more user-friendly by consolidating four forms into two: the Loan Estimate and the Closing Disclosure.
+In the interest of protecting consumers, the CFPB eliminated GFEs and replaced them with Loan Estimates, which simplified the information and made it more user friendly by consolidating four forms into two:

 What Is A Loan Estimate?

-Loan Estimates are more transparent than GFEs because they require lenders to use a universal format when presenting information about the terms and costs involved.
-This may sound like the GFE, but the real improvement comes with the fact that Loan Estimates also standardize the inclusions and wording of rates and costs by offering a table that is used universally.
+Loan estimates are more transparent than GFEs because they require lenders to use a universal format when presenting information about the terms and costs involved.
+This may sound like the GFE, but the main difference is that Loan Estimates also standardize inclusions and the language used for rates and costs in a universally used, easy-to-understand table.

 The Loan Estimate form even includes a section that specifies which closing costs are fixed so you know which services you can shop around for.
 To help you select these services, lenders will provide a list of preferred service providers.
 With the differences between lenders more apparent, you’ll be more aware of the options and can make better-educated decisions when choosing the best lender and service providers for your circumstances.